tombra1984/EDA-of-/README.md

 ![Alt text](image-2.png)

 modelling was done on the dataset to predict infectious diseases based on the population. i.e if a county would have positive cases or not.
-The random Forest classifier gave the best results amoung all the classifiers
+The random Forest classifier gave the best results amoung all the classifiers with accuracy of 0.97 and Recall of 0.88.